2025 Major League Baseball postseason: (4) Chicago Cubs vs. (5) San Diego Padres

 This was the second postseason meeting between the Cubs and Padres.
-They last met in the NLCS in 1984, which the Padres won in five games after trailing two games to none before falling in the World Series.
+They last met in the NLCS in 1984, which the Padres won in five games before falling in the World Series.
 This time, the Cubs returned the favor, defeating the Padres in three games to advance to the NLDS for the first time since 2017.

-In Game 1, the Cubs won 3–1 despite using six different pitchers throughout the game.
+In Game 1, the Cubs won 3–1 while using six different pitchers throughout the game.
 In Game 2, a two-run homer by Manny Machado in the top of the fifth helped secure a shutout victory for the Padres as they evened the series.
 However, history would not repeat itself, as Cubs reliever Andrew Kittredge stopped a rally by the Padres in the top of the ninth to secure the series win for the Cubs, exacting long-awaited revenge on the team that overcame a two games to none deficit against them in the NLCS 41 years ago.

 The Cubs’ victory ended a streak of ten straight postseason series losses for the NL Central dating back to the 2019 NLCS.